- Solicitors For Business

 Pressure Sore Claims

 Pressure sores vary in severity, and can be the cause of further health complications, including severe pain and suffering, amputation, and in some circumstances, death.
-We understand the effect that can have on an individual’s life and that of their families, which is why it is important to make a claim, often by suing the NHS, to help you understand how and why this has happened.
+We understand the effect that can have on an individual’s life and that of their families, and as experts in the field, we can help you to secure compensation that could be vital to your recovery.

 Speak to our clinical negligence experts today to find out how we can help you to secure the compensation for pressure sores that could have been avoided.
 Contact us by calling 0345 872 6666 or complete our online enquiry form and we will be in touch at a time that is convenient for you.
 We offer no win, no fee representation.

 How JMW Can Help

 The legal specialists at JMW will provide the advice you require to ensure the claims process runs as smoothly as possible.
 We understand the pain and distress you have experienced and will do our utmost to ensure that justice is served - and that those responsible are held accountable.

 Our clinical negligence team is renowned for its professionalism and we are well known across the country as a respected and trustworthy law firm.
 Led by clinical negligence solicitor Eddie Jones, our team includes lawyers that are members of the Law Society’s specialist panel of clinical negligence solicitors.